20 Of The Best Indonesian Foods To Try Today!

 #20 Cendol

-Moving onto a dessert item, we have cendol which essentially is a green rice flour jelly topped with brown sugar sauce, and coconut milk and served on top of shaved ice.
+Moving onto an Indonesian dessert item, we have cendol which essentially is a green rice flour jelly topped with brown sugar sauce, and coconut milk and served on top of shaved ice.
 Cendol is very iconic because of its unique look and sweet taste.
 Many desserts in Indonesia contain brown sugar as a main ingredient and cendol is one of the most popular ones.
 It may sound like such a simple dessert, but the delectable sweet brown sugar taste makes you come back for more!

 Final Word